OpenPecha/Pydurma/README.md

 - Creating high-quality e-texts from low-quality sources
 - Doesn't require a spell checker (which doesn't exist yet for Tibetan language)

-FTC uses a weighted majority algorithm that compares versions of the work syllable-by-syllable and chooses the most common character from among the versions in each position of the text.
+CommonSpell uses a weighted majority algorithm that compares versions of the work syllable-by-syllable and chooses the most common character from among the versions in each position of the text.
 Since mistakes—whether made during the woodblock carving, hand copying, digital text inputting, or OCRing process—are unlikely to be the same in the majority of the versions, they are unlikely to outrank the correct characters in any given position of the text.
 The result is a new clean version called a "vulgate edition."

 ### Uncritical editions or vulgates